-A Foreigner with Unusual Love for Finnish Salmiakki (black salty licorice)
+Salmiakki: A Foreigner with Unusual Love for Finnish black salty licorice

 I have an embarrassing confession to make.
 As my silky smooth flight – with Finn Air via Toronto – was approximately two hours away from landing in Helsinki, I was overcome by an insatiable craving.
 My upcoming itinerary in Finland would catapult me into a nonstop cycle of adventure activities including kayaking, boating, horseback riding, cycling and hiking; however, it wasn’t the adrenaline rush activities that were consuming my mind.
-What I couldn’t get out of my head was this mad craving (salivating Pavlovian dogs had nothing on me) desire to get my hands (okay, more so my mouth) on Salmiakki.

-Foreigners taste testing Finnish Salmiakki products in our hotel room in Helsinki, Finland
+Here we are Samuel and Audrey as Foreigners taste testing Finnish Salmiakki products in our hotel room in Helsinki, Finland

-Foreigners taste testing Finnish Salmiakki products in our hotel room in Helsinki, Finland
+Samuel and Audrey as foreigners taste testing Finnish Salmiakki products in our hotel room in Helsinki, Finland

 Fun Facts About Salmiakki